-Djara Cave Farfara oasis, Egypt information, tours, booking
+Djara Cave Farfara oasis Egypt tours, booking, prices, reviews

-Djara Cave located in the middle of the Western Desert on a limestone plateau.
-In fact, you can get to Djara Cave from Farafra Oasis and Asyut as well.
+Djara Cave Farafra Oasis located in the middle of the Western Desert on a limestone plateau.
+In fact, you can get to the cave from Farafra Oasis and Asyut as well.
 The cave itself can easily entered and has a level floor.
 Make sure you bring a flashlight and wearing a helmet.
-Djara Cave is a normal result of the dry Desert climate over millions of years of formation.
+Djara Cave Farafra Oasis is a normal result of the dry Desert climate over millions of years of formation.
 In fact, the cave is unlike any other in the region.
 The cave presents its viewers with a fairy-tale.
 It is like an atmosphere of staggering depth and proportions.
-To the common visitor and residents of Egypt, Djara Cave almost unknown.
+To the common visitor and residents of Egypt, the cave almost unknown.
 Yet, a true vacation or tour to Egypt ought to involve true discoveries.
 In fact, the cave by far, is one discovery which will be unforgettable.

 In fact, he described the revelation of the prehistoric cave as follows:

 “A chalk stone cave opened out of the ground.
 Its beauty and size surpassed our dreams.
 Stalactites three to four feet long hung from the roof in elegant draperies.
 Purer and more transparent than any we saw elsewhere.
 These stalactites indeed are mysterious.
 They formed by dripping fresh water in a Desert which now completely devoid of water”.
-In fact, his expedition aimed at different target.
+In fact, he described the Djara Cave Farafra Oasis in accurate way.
+In his expedition, he aimed at different target.
 It was to establish a direct route through the Desert from the Nile to Libya.
 Moreover, his expedition involved several surprising discoveries.
 The discoveries included heavy rains in the middle of the vast Desert terrain, an element far from consideration.
 Besides, taking new routes that involved climbing and descending countless dunes.